Mawhaze/attdm/README.md

 ## Python project to handel some DM activities

+> This requires a local postgreSQL container and a 5e.tools container until initial testing is complete
+> After initial testing, app/db/5e.tools/discord_bot will be moved to k8s

 ### Where i left off

 - working on the loot module
 - add ability to pull a characters spells and link the ddb sheet

 ### Stack

 - PostgreSQL for datastore
 - Python for data manipulation and FastAPI frontend
 - UI will be a discord bot